Managing Director & Investment Officer

 When we sit down with management, what we’re looking for is their enthusiasm.
 What’s their vision of the business model?
 What’s the culture like at the firm?
 How are they dealing with difficulties?
-We know that right now it’s hard to hire good people—it’s a tight market.
+Is it hard to hire and retain top talent— a tight labor market?
 What’s is it like on the floor of the manufacturing facility?
 Is this different than the last time we sat with them?

 I think it would be comforting for people to say we had massive files and reports — but that’s not how we do it.

 With our clients and prospective clients, I communicate the investment decisions and strategy – I describe what’s happening at the company level, the portfolio level.

 We go back and recount for people, ‘this is the step we took, this is why, and this is what we’re doing now.’
 That is where you build trust.
 Being honest and straightforward.
 If we made a mistake, I’m going to tell you we made a mistake.

 I think we’re good at being able to see the real picture.
 There’s

 The people here are genuine in their artistry.
 In every single business, there’s art.
 It’s dangerous to say there is art in financial management, because people think you’re leaving it up to chance.
 But these genuine characters on our investment team, they have that element, that artistry.
 There are times when I say, ‘Wow, that is just not normal thinking.”
 But that kind of thinking— it’s essential for an entrepreneur to think like that.

 “I think we’re good at being able to see the real picture.
 There’s a trust—I’ve been here before. “